2024 Best Family, Consumer & Human Sciences Schools in Minnesota

 When it comes to popularity, family, consumer & human sciences sits in the middle of the road, ranking #22 out of 38 majors in the country.
 As such, the degree program isn't offered at every college in the United States, but there are schools that do have a program in the field that are top-notch when it comes to quality.

 College Factual reviewed 7 schools in Minnesota to determine which ones were the best for degree seekers in the field of family, consumer & human sciences.
-Combined, these schools handed out 507 degrees in family, consumer & human sciences to qualified students.
+When you put them all together, these colleges and universities awarded 453 degrees in family, consumer & human sciences during the 2021-2022 academic year.

 Choosing a Great Family, Consumer & Human Sciences School